-Reference rate [Not applicable][ month [[currency] EURIBOR/CIBOR/CITA] [•][[currency]
+Reference Rate [Not applicable][month [[currency] EURIBOR/CIBOR/CITA] [•][[currency]

 EURIBOR/CIBOR/CITA] is provided by [legal name of benchmark administrator] (the "Administrator").
 On the date of these Final Bond Terms, the Administrator is [not] included in the register of administrators and benchmarks established and maintained by the European Securities and Markets Authority, in accordance with Article 36 of Regulation (EU) 2016/1011 (the "Benchmarks Regulation").
 [As far as the Issuer is aware, the transitional provisions of Article 51 of the Benchmarks Regulation apply, and the Administrator is not currently required to obtain authorisation or registration.]
+[As far as the Issuer is aware, [specify benchmark (as this term is defined in the EU Benchmarks Regulation)] [does not fall within the scope of Regulation (EU) 2016/1011 by virtue of Article 2 of that regulation/the transitional provisions in Article 51 of Regulation (EU) 2016/1011 apply] such that [legal name of the benchmark administrator] is not currently required to obtain authorisation or registration (or, if located outside the European Union, recognition, endorsement or equivalence).]